galenyip/getdata-project/CodeBook.md

 > Summarize (avg) the data with the aggregate() function and group by subject and activity name.
 Then write the result using write.table()

-# Value in the 'getdata-project-tidydata.txt' (Summaries)
+# Value in the Tidy Data Output 'getdata-project-tidydata.txt' (Summaries)
 The sensor value in the 'getdata-project-tidydata.txt' data set are the **average** of each variable for each activity and each subject.

 # Variable Description